itczl22/blog/golang/gpm_scheduler.md

 One example of a system call that can’t be made asynchronously is file-based system calls.
 If you are using CGO, there may be other situations where calling C functions will block the M as well.

 * Asynchronous System Calls
-go里边实现了异步的系统调用, 叫 netork poller.
+go是通过异步的系统调用来处理高并发的网络io, 叫 network poller.
 This is accomplished by using kqueue (MacOS), epoll (Linux) or iocp (Windows) within these respective OS’s.
 By using the network poller for networking system calls, the scheduler can prevent Goroutines from blocking the M when those system calls are made.
 This helps to keep the M available to execute other Goroutines in the P’s LRQ without the need to create new Ms. This helps to reduce scheduling load on the OS.